 Incident Response and Resiliency

 One of the more crucial and often overlooked components of a cybersecurity program is the incident response and resiliency plan (“IRP”).
-Key components of an IRP should include timely notifications to appropriate authorities and regulators, procedures that assign roles and responsibilities to appropriately escalate potential compromises and plans to communicate incidents with key stakeholders.
+Key components of an IRP should include timely notifications to appropriate authorities and regulators, procedures that assign roles and responsibilities to appropriately escalate potential compromises, and plans to communicate incidents with key stakeholders.
 Resiliency planning requires identifying and prioritizing core business services and developing strategies to substitute systems and processes to deliver those services in the event of an incident.
-Storing back up data in a different geographic location is an effective practice.
+Storing backup data in a different geographic location is an effective practice.
 Regular testing of the IRP will also help ensure your firm is prepared for a cyber event without severe disruption to your operations.

-It is critical for firms to develop effective vendor management program, which should include thorough due diligence procedures.
-Questions in the initial vetting process and in independent audits should include detailed questions based on industry information, security standards, and should establish that the vendor meets all security requirements and protections.
+It is critical for firms to develop an effective vendor management program, which should include thorough due diligence procedures.
+Questions in the initial vetting process and in independent audits should include detailed questions based on industry information, and security standards, and should establish that the vendor meets all security requirements and protections.

 Training and Awareness

 An effective training and awareness program will ensure that all firm employees are aware of and equipped to identify and respond appropriately to cyber threats.
 Making the policies and procedures available to all employees and providing specific training on resiliency, phishing emails, breach indicators, and suspicious behavior will help ensure your team is prepared to identify and respond to threats.